 PV Technical Services (ptsc.com.vn), sometimes referred to as PVS, or more formally PetroVietnam Technical Services Corporation, provides an extensive range of technical services for the oil & gas, energy and industrial sectors.
-We last discussed it in our December 2023 note (see page 16 of that note) where we explained that VNH's manager has identified the company, particularly with the advent of PDP8 (see page 4) which has a big focus on renewables, including offshore wind generation, onshore wind generation and solar PV.
+We last discussed it in our December 2023 note (see page 17 of that note) where we explained that VNH's manager has identified the company, particularly with the advent of PDP8 (see page 5) which has a big focus on renewables, including offshore wind generation, onshore wind generation and solar PV.
 As is illustrated in Figure 13, PVS has performed very strongly during the last 12 months and has been one of strongest contributors to VNH's performance recently.

 VNH's manager comments that PVS is waiting for a final investment decision on Block B - O Mon.
 This project comprises the development of a gas field and a 431km pipeline from Malay-Tho Chu basin, offshore Southwest Vietnam, to O Mon Power Centres in Can Tho province.
 The natural gas produced will be replacing coal fired production, which is a positive from an ESG perspective.
 This project is a key target for the company and VNH's manager says that the process is proceeding in line with expectations.
-In the meantime, oil and gas and services fees have been higher than expected and the manager believes EPS growth could be as high as 40% this year.
+In the meantime, oil and gas and services fees have been higher than expected and the manager believes earnings-per-share (EPS) growth could be as high as 40% this year.
 Long term, VNH's manager still sees PVS as a renewable energy story and the company's progress in this (there has been lots of talk of small projects) remains in line with expectations.
-The manager notes that PVS is also looking at opportunities in the green ammonia and green hydrogen spaces.
+The manager notes that PVS is also looking at opportunities in the green ammonia and green hydrogen spaces (both of which use a combination of electrolysis, powered by renewable energy to produce the product in a more environmentally friendly way).